 Ant hills for building materials in Australia

-Although they are commonly referred to as “Ant hills,” particularly in Australia, the structures in question are actually “Termite hills.”
+Although they are commonly referred to as “Ant hills,” particularly in Australia, the structures are actually “Termite hills.”
 Despite their physical similarities to ants, termites are related to cockroaches rather than ants.
 However, like ants, they are small and numerous.
 One significant difference between the two is that termites are white.
 This makes them highly susceptible to damage from sunlight.
 To protect their food sources, such as wood, from the sun’s rays, termites construct a coating of clay and saliva, known as “sheeting,” over them.

 Termite mound structure

 Termite mounds are complex structures that consist of both underground and above-ground components.
 These structures include ventilation shafts and passages, a royal chamber, incubation chambers, fungi gardens, and base chambers.
 The location of the royal chamber varies depending on the termite species.
-But most often it is located at the same level as the surrounding soil.
+But most often, it is located at the same level as the surrounding soil.
 However, it can be located up to 1 meter above or below this level.
 Worker termites are responsible for maintaining a constant temperature of 32°C within the mound.
 They achieve this by frequently opening and closing the main ventilation shaft using clay material.

 Use of termite mound material for domestic construction